RBC Test: Meaning, Functions, Normal Levels, Causes of Low & High RBC Count, Symptoms, and Complete Guide

 Important Word Explanations

-- Erythropoiesis: The process of forming new red blood cells in the bone marrow.
+- Erythropoiesis: The process by which red blood cells are produced in the bone marrow.

-- Erythropoietin (EPO): A hormone produced by the kidneys to stimulate RBC production.
+- Erythropoietin (EPO): A hormone released by the kidneys that stimulates red blood cell production.

-- Polycythemia: A condition where RBC count is higher than normal.
+- Polycythemia: A condition where the red blood cell count is higher than normal.

-- EDTA Tube: A lavender-top tube containing a chemical that prevents blood from clotting.
+- EDTA Tube: A lavender-top blood collection tube that prevents clotting.

-- CBC (Complete Blood Count): A test that measures various components of blood, including RBCs.
+- CBC (Complete Blood Count): A blood test that measures red cells, white cells, and platelets together.

 ~END~